ttaggg/torus/README.md

 # Interactive visualization of simple closed curves on torus representing different homotopy classes

 ## Description
 Interactive visualization: possible to choose radiuses for torus;  p,q parameters for curves; opacity level; draw an arbitrary curve using mouse as a brush.
-Made using Mayavi library.
+Made using MayaVi library.

 ## Requirements
 ```
+(which were hard to satisfy actually)
 Python 2.7
 Numpy
 Mayavi + Vtk